+- Smoke and CO alarms.
 You will want anyone working on the property to be able to get out safely should there be a fire or Carbon Monoxide emergency.
 Aside from keeping workers safe, maintaining working smoke alarms are typically part of the fire code, and often a requirement of your insurance policy.
 (You may be required to have these in place and working in order to be covered for a fire loss.)
 Change all batteries at least twice a year and replace the alarms themselves every 10 years.
 Carbon monoxide alarms are important because the alarm is the only way to detect a problem.
-CO is odorless, colorless and tasteless, which is why they call it the “silent killer.”
+CO is odorless, colorless, and tasteless, which is why they call it the “silent killer.”

 Related Reading: 5 Ways to Evade a Fire in the Fourth Quarter

 Though you should keep up with maintenance items to avoid injuries year-round, the risk can increase substantially during winter, meaning the potential for multiple lawsuits with your name on them.
 With the potential of risks caused by ice, such as a slip-and-fall, it is crucial that you eliminate any potential hazards, even if just for the mailman.
 Someone may also try to hold you responsible if they get injured while trespassing on your property!
-To avoid a liability issue this winter:

-- Make sure walks and driveways are cleared during inclement weather.
+- Make sure walkways and driveways are cleared during inclement weather.
 If this is your property manager’s job, check to make sure that it is actually getting done.
 Be sure they understand the importance of keeping up with this simple item.
 It could also keep them out of hot water.

 - Maintain your trees.
 Ice storms can cause weak limbs to break, falling on any objects (or people!) below.
 They may also uproot an unstable tree.
 Winter is actually a good time to have an arborist tend to your tree; without its leaves, they can more easily look for any structural issues.